 The Hatrack River Writers Workshop

-Other areas include Hatrack Writers in Print, where you can let members know about your publications, Markets for Our Writing, Writing Challenges and Ways to Critique among others.
+Other areas include Hatrack Writers in Print, where you can let members know about your publications, Markets for Our Writing, Writing Challenges, and Ways to Critique among others.
 Although the workshop is for writers 18 years of age and older, readers of all ages are welcome.
-You also have the opportunity to start your own group on something that interest you.
+You also have the opportunity to start your own group on something that interests you.

-The organizers state that hundreds of new members join each day which provides a large pool of fellow writers with whom you can interact.
+The organizers state that hundreds of new members join each day, which provides a large pool of fellow writers with whom you can interact with.
 The site is extremely diverse in writing topics and styles, as well as member opinions.
 There are over 100 genres and topics listed that writers concentrate on providing variety that is rare elsewhere.
 Writers.com offers a mechanism for peer-to-peer reviews, and a high degree of social interaction.

-A huge number of tools is also provided which is another unique feature of this community.
+A huge number of tools are also provided which is another unique feature of this community.
 While many of the tools are available only to paid members, some are available for free.
-These include a cover maker, database of stock covers, item statistics, notepad, scratchpad and posting to the newsfeed.
+These include a cover maker, database of stock covers, item statistics, notepad, scratchpad, and posting to the newsfeed.
 The free membership comes with a personal @Writing.Com email address with full email service, including 2 folders and 5 MB of space and 500 messages.
 There is also an instant messenger function.
-The resources tab provides links to publishers, literary agents, newsletter, editors, writing classes, classifieds and information on copyright, self-publishing, marketing and web hosting, among other useful services and content.
+The resources tab provides links to publishers, literary agents, newsletter, editors, writing classes, classifieds, and information on copyright, self-publishing, marketing, and web hosting, among other useful services and content.
 Free members can enter member-held contests and participate in groups.